Chapter 6 - Administrative Operations

 Representatives are responsible for verifying that the checks arrived intact (sealed packages do not have to be opened for this purpose).
 The Representative is to complete the receipt portion of the letter and send it to CGMA-HQ, retaining a copy in their CGMA Unit File.
 See section C, above, for additional information concerning accountability and security of CGMA Checks (CGMA Form 52).

-Note: Representatives anticipating a need for checks in addition to those automatically provided by CGMA-HQ are to contact the CGMA-HQ Administrative Assistant or Director of Administration.
+Note: Representatives anticipating a need for checks in addition to those automatically provided by CGMA-HQ are to contact the CGMA-HQ Office Manager or Director of Administration.
 (See paragraph 2-D-2 for CGMA-HQ contact information.)

 With the exception of CGMA Checks (CGMA Form 52), all forms should be printed locally.